 The firm's standard pattern treats each agent as a distinct subgraph with its own state schema, explicit handoff contracts, and a supervisor node owning routing.
 Checkpoints persist to PostgreSQL in production (not in-memory) so interrupted workflows resume from the failure point.
 That architecture supports the audit-trail discipline regulated FinTech and HealthTech buyers require, and it pairs with data engineering (Snowflake, Databricks, Spark, Kafka, Airflow, dbt) when agents depend on production data pipelines.

-Verified rating: Clutch 5.0 across 31 reviews (per clutch.co/profile/uvik-software); G2 5.0 (per G2, verify-live).
-Checked 24 June 2026.
+Verified rating: 5.0 across 35 Clutch reviews; checked 2026-08-16 (per clutch.co/profile/uvik-software); G2 profile.
 No per-client outcome metrics are claimed.

 What is the Uvik Software pricing model for LangGraph engagements?